terminusdb/terminusdb-blog/_posts/2020-01-21-loading-your-local-files-in-terminusdb.md

 > Extra tip: you may want to run `./terminus-container rm-config` now before you mount the volume.
 This remove old settings to advoid version conflits that may comes in later if there’s a newer version of Docker image avaliable.

-set the `TERMINUS_LOCAL` environment variable to the path to the parent directory of your csv:
+set the `TERMINUSDB_LOCAL` environment variable to the path to the parent directory of your csv:

 ```
-export TERMINUS_LOCAL=/home/me/somewhere
+export TERMINUSDB_LOCAL=/home/me/somewhere
 ```

 >for Windows users:
 ```
-export TERMINUS_LOCAL=c:/Users/you/somewhere
+export TERMINUSDB_LOCAL=c:/Users/you/somewhere
 ```
 >Go to Docker Desktop Settings and make sure that the Drive (i.e. ‘C’) your file on is enabled in Shared Drives